readyready15728/surname-identifier/README.md

 The results are impressive and unimpressive at the same time.
-With the rule of thumb of *k* = 5, which really does appear to be about the best, the accuracy of the classifier hovers somewhere about 60%.
+With the rule of thumb of *k* = 5, which really does appear to be about the best, the accuracy of the classifier hovers somewhere around 60%.
 This is much less than the near-total accuracy of the best machine learning classifiers.
 But it's also much more than the probability of success with random guessing, which, by the calculations available in `random-guessing.py`, is about 10.6%.
 A sixfold